 Regent Guest House

-Another Hotel used by devotees was the Regent Guest House located down a long driveway opposite the Opera House, on Brigade Road.
+Another Hotel used by devotees was the Regent Guest House that was located down a long driveway opposite the Opera House, on Brigade Road.

 Surbhi Gupta writes for the Indian Express – It’s past three in the afternoon, and the place is relatively empty.
 A couple walks in asking if there is anything left.
 But the owner, 62-year-old Mohammed Hassan, announces that the shutters of his kitchen are down.
 They will only open at 7 pm now, for dinner.
 Tucked in a corner of Bengaluru’s Museum Road, this is The Only Place — one of the first American diners to serve steaks and burgers in the city.